 Data Presentation and Analysis

-This section presents the data analysis and findings on the academic and social challenges faced by children admitted under SEDGs, as well as their perceptions of the school’s social environment in elementary schools under Section 12(1)(c) of the RTE Act, 2009.
 The analysis follows a mixed-method approach, integrating both qualitative and quantitative techniques.
 Findings were derived through item-wise/question-wise analysis of responses, based on frequency distributions for each question, and are presented with relevant tables, figures, and interpretations.
 General and specific information about the children, along with the corresponding analysis, is detailed in the following sections.

-5.1 Overview of Sampled Schools and Children
+5.1 Participants’ Demographics

 General details regarding the sampled schools and children are provided in Table 1 and Table 2, respectively.
 As indicated in Table 1, the study encompasses 31 schools, of which 19 are in rural areas and 12 in urban regions.
 These schools are categorized into Upper Primary (2 schools) and Secondary/Higher Secondary (29 schools).
 Additionally, the sample includes institutions from both Aspirational and non-Aspirational districts.